Types of Muscle Cramps

 - Maintain proper electrolyte balance; consult a physician to understand this better.

-If cramps are a regular occurrence, see a physiotherapist for a stretching routine that will ease the cramp when it comes but work on to prevent it from coming again and again.
+If cramps are a regular occurrence, see a physiotherapist for a stretching routine that will ease the cramp when it comes but work on preventing it from coming again and again.